-My station wagon is up for sale.
-Its a suffix H vehicle number, last of the IIas.
+109" Series IIa Station Wagon - suffix H vehicle number, very last of the IIas.

 New Richards galvanised chassis (dual front fuel tank outriggers, oil cooler mount and steering damper mount added over standard).
 Engine mounts to suit 200tdi - can also a take a 2.25 with appropriate mounts, no chassis cutting required.